Lake Steward Program

 Use low or no-phosphorus soaps and detergents.

 Links to publications that provide excellent information on shoreland stewardship and lakescaping can be found on the GCOLA website under Shoreline Restoration.

 After you have taken some steps, score your shore again and celebrate your progress as a Lake Steward!

 Property owners who commit to eliminating the use of fertilizer and other lawn chemicals, and who have native plants covering a total of 75% of the shoreline buffer zone with a depth of at least 25 feet may qualify for a Lake Steward sign that can be displayed on their property or on the end of the dock.

-If you have questions, would like a Lake Steward sign, or are interested in taking a more active role in GCOLA’s Lake Stewards Program, please email Dorothy Whitmer, email@example.com.
-Lake Stewards will model best practices on their shoreland properties and will be sources of information for property owners who are interested in making lake friendly changes.
+If you have questions, would like a Lake Steward sign, or are interested in taking a more active role in GCOLA’s Lake Steward Program, please email Dorothy Whitmer, email@example.com.
+Lake Steward will model best practices on their shoreland properties and will be sources of information for property owners who are interested in making lake friendly changes.
 As we grow the program, there will be opportunities for seed sharing, site visits, and involvement in annual chain-wide shoreline assessments.